KoichiroArai51/cheminfo_tutorial_20251027_pub/README.md

 pip install hyperopt
 ```
 - Install MolE in another environmet
+  - We have some issues for installation MolE to MacOS because some packages such as triton aren't supported MacOS.
+So we are planing to work with `chemprop` mainly.
 ```
 # suitable python version is 3.9 or 3.10
 cd ~/your_own_path